shreelshah12/security-analysis-tool/docs/setup/azure.md

 - Select `Microsoft Entra ID Managed Application` as the service principal type.
 - Paste the App Client ID and create a new name for the service principal.
 - Click Add.
 - The Service Principal must be granted the `Account Admin` role.
-This role provides the ability to manage account-level settings and permissions.
+This role provides the ability to read account-level settings and permissions.
-- Assign the Workspace Admin Role: The Service Principal must be assigned the `Workspace Admin` role for each workspace it will manage.
-This role provides the ability to manage workspace-level settings and permissions.
+- Assign the Workspace Admin Role: The Service Principal must be assigned the `Workspace Admin` role for each workspace it will read.
+This role provides the ability to read workspace-level settings and permissions.
 - Add to the Metastore Admin Group: The Service Principal must be added to the `Metastore Admin` group or role.
-This role provides the ability to manage metastore-level settings and permissions.
+This role provides the ability to read metastore-level settings and permissions.

 ![Azure_SP_Workspace](../images/azure_ws.png)